 Paid Parental Leave

-To apply for MID, please complete and submit the Modified Instructional Duties Application in collaboration with your supervisor at least 3 months prior to your expected leave date.
+To apply for MID, please complete and submit the MID form to your unit head at least 3 months prior to your expected leave date.

 Frequently Asked Questions